Ensuring Your Comfort

 Many patients experience anxiety or dental phobias, especially when it comes to having surgery.
 Any type of surgical procedure can cause nervousness, but at Utah Surgical Arts, we make it a point to walk patients through procedures, thoroughly explain our steps for treatment, and help select the right type of anesthesia.

 Our oral surgeons offer a variety of anesthetics at our offices in Provo, Payson, South Jordan, and Lehi, UT.
-During your first visit, Dr. Harris, Dr. Park, Dr. Brown, Dr. Wood, Dr. Holladay, or Dr. Shiffler will evaluate your needs and create a treatment plan custom to your oral health and goals.
+During your first visit, Dr. Harris, Dr. Park, Dr. Brown, Dr. Wood, or Dr. Holladay will evaluate your needs and create a treatment plan custom to your oral health and goals.
 We will answer all of your questions at any point so you can feel confident about your care.

 Types of Anesthesia

 Our surgeons at Utah Surgical Arts offer many anesthesia and sedation options for patients to choose from.

 Oral and maxillofacial surgery requires additional years of hospital-based surgical and anesthesia training after graduation from medical and dental school.
 As oral and maxillofacial surgeons, Drs.
 Harris, Park, Brown, Wood, and Holladay manage a wide variety of problems relating to the face and jaw.
 The complexity of these treatments varies.
 Minor procedures may require only local anesthesia to numb the surgical area, while more extensive reconstructive surgeries will require general anesthesia, allowing patients to sleep comfortably through the procedure.